9th Class Math Chapter Wise Short or Long Questions and MCQs Notes.

 Unit 8: Linear Graph and Inequalities

-Cartesian Plan and Linear Graphs, An ordered pair of Real Numbers, Recognizing and ordered pair, Cartesian plan, identification of Region and Coordinate axes, Location of point in plan, Drawing different geometrical shapes in Cartesian plan (Line Segment, Triangle, Rectangle), Construction of table for pair of values satisfying linear equation in two variables, plotting the points to get the graph, Scale of Graph, Drawing Graphs of the following Equations, Drawing Graph from a given table of Discrete Values, Conversion Graphs, Reading a given Graph, EX# 8.2, 8.3, Review Exercise 8.
+Cartesian Plan and Linear Graphs, An ordered pair of Real Numbers, Recognizing and ordered pair, Cartesian plan, identification of Region and Coordinate axes, Location of point in the plan, Drawing different geometrical shapes in Cartesian plan (Line Segment, Triangle, Rectangle), Construction of table for pair of values satisfying linear equation in two variables, plotting the points to get the graph, Scale of Graph, Drawing Graphs of the following Equations, Drawing Graph from a given table of Discrete Values, Conversion Graphs, Reading a given Graph, EX# 8.2, 8.3, Review Exercise 8.

 Unit 9: Introduction to Coordinate Geometry